MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 - Are able to have required security elements provided in the service rather than inline on the network
 - Account for around 70-80% of the volume of traffic seen to the Office 365 service

 Microsoft has committed that the URLs/IPs/Port requirements for these endpoints will not change until at least **June 30th 2020**.
+This article will be updated to reflect any future changes.

 #### Optimize URLs